canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 Often, we use the terms fake, stubs and mocks interchangeably.
 And sometimes we use the term "mocking" to mean the replacement of external components with testable equivalents.
 But, we have seen there's a distinction between all these terms.

 You can use mocking libraries to create your fakes, either stubs or mocks.
 If you want to start with a mocking library, read my post on [how to write fakes with Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).
+Also, check these [tips to write better stubs and mocks]({% post_url 2021-06-07-TipsForBetterStubsAndMocks %}).

 If you're new to unit testing, read [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}), [4 common mistakes when writing your first tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) and [4 test naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}).